 Westinghouse Degree Apprenticeship

-Westinghouse Springfields has introduced Degree Apprenticeships in Business and Engineering.
+Westinghouse Springfields have introduced Degree Apprenticeships in Business and Engineering.

-The aim is to supply specialist business and engineering roles with bright, talented and enthusiastic young people in support of to the growing nuclear arena.
-Trainees will complete a training programme and academic qualifications leading to a Business or Engineering Degree (Hons).
+The aim is to supply specialist business and engineering roles with bright, talented, and enthusiastic young people in support of the growing nuclear arena.
+Trainees will complete a training program and academic qualifications leading to a Business or Engineering Degree (Hons).